- Diseases linked to PFOA exposure: Epidemiology and biomarkers of PFOA by Tony Fletcher of the London School of Hygiene & Tropical Medicine

 - Ohio judge ruled that the cases of two Plaintiffs exposed to PFOA who developed testicular cancer can now move forward against DuPont in litigation that will likely indicate the future of PFOA exposure cases.

-NAPOLI SHKOLNIK PLLC is investigating several PFOA contaminations in Colorado, New York, New Hampshire, Pennsylvania, and Vermont
+NAPOLI SHKOLNIK PLLC is investigating several perfluorooctanoic acid (PFOA) contaminations in Colorado, New York, New Hampshire, Pennsylvania, and Vermont

 In response to the growing concern surrounding perfluorooctanoic acid (PFOA) contamination in the United States, the U.S. Environmental Protection Agency issued lifetime health advisories for PFOA and perfluorooctane sulfonate (PFOS) on May 19, 2016.
 The new advisories for PFOA and PFOS were set at 70 parts per trillion.

-PFOA has widespread application, industrially and commercially.
-It has been detected in industrial waste, stain resistant carpets, carpet cleaning liquids, microwave popcorn bags and even some cookware such as Teflon (polytetrafluoroethylene).
+Perfluorooctanoic acid has widespread application, industrially and commercially.
+PFOA, as it is also known, has been detected in industrial waste, stain resistant carpets, carpet cleaning liquids, microwave popcorn bags and even some cookware such as Teflon (polytetrafluoroethylene).
 It has been widely used as a water and oil repellent in fabrics and leathers for outdoor clothing, including in the production of Gore-Tex.
 It was also used as an insulator for electric wires and in firefighting foam.

-In addition to property damage, PFOA has been linked to various diseases and cancers, including:
+In addition to property damage, Perfluorooctanoic acid has been linked to various diseases and cancers, including:

 - testicular cancer